BritishMuseum/bm-charisma/README.md

 ### Import

-For these workspace to work well, you need to take care importing images from your camera.
-The workspaces assume that the ICC profile attached to the image will not apply a tone curve.
+For this workspace to work well, you need to take care importing images from your camera.
+The workspace assumes that the ICC profile attached to the image will not apply a tone curve.

 In PhotoShop, turn off everything you can, and select no tone curve.